Since there’s a lot to over go over here, I’ve split it up into no less than 6 parts:

 We need to cover a few base concepts specific to that category of intrinsics before we can start explaining specific intrinsics/instructions:

 Another equally important thing to embrace and understand about vectorized intrinsics is what they don’t and cannot provide: branching.
 It’s pretty much impossible to even attempt to imagine what a vectorized branch instruction would mean.
-Those two concepts just don’t even mix.
+These two concepts don’t begin to mix.
 Appropriately, a substantial part of vectorizing code is forcing oneself to accomplishing the given task without using branching.
-As we will see, branching begets unpredictability, at the CPU level, and unpredictability is our enemy, when we want to reach the stratosphere, performance wise!
+As we will see, branching begets unpredictability, at the CPU level, and unpredictability is our enemy, when we want to go fast.

-Of course, I’m grossly over-romanticizing vectorized intrinsics and their benefits: There are also many non-trivial overheads involved both using them and adding them to our processors.
-But all in all, the grand picture of CPU economics remains the same, adding and using vectorized instructions is still, compared to other potential improvements, quite cheap, under the assumption that programmers are willing to make the effort to re-write and maintain vectorized code.
+Of course, I’m grossly over-romanticizing vectorized intrinsics and their benefits: There are also many non-trivial overheads involved both using them and adding them to our processors and to using them in our code.
+However, all in all, in the grand picture of CPU/performance economics adding and using vectorized instructions is still, compared to other potential improvements, quite cheap, under the assumption that programmers are willing to make the effort to re-write and maintain vectorized code.

 After our short introduction to vectorized intrinsics, we need to discuss SIMD registers, and how this piece of the puzzle fits the grand picture: Teaching our CPU to execute 1,000+ vectorized instructions is just part of the story, these instructions need to somehow operate on our data.
 Do all of these instructions simply take a pointer to memory and run wild with it?
 The short answer is: No. For the most part, CPU instructions dealing with vectorization (with a few notable exceptions) use special registers inside our CPU that are called SIMD registers.
 This is analogous to scalar (regular, non-vectorized) code we write in any programming language: while some instructions read and write directly to memory, and occasionally some instruction will accept a memory address as an operand, most instructions are register ↔ register only.